 You'll fly into Santo Domingo Las Americas international airport, pay your $10 visa fee, get your passport stamped, collect your luggage, clear customs and you are on your way!
 Sound hard?
 It's not.
 The trip is so well worth the flight!
 Your route to the camp could be along the coastal parkway watching the blue waters of the Caribbean on this 1.45 hours by bus or right through the capital.
 Roads are nice and the camp is about 45 minutes west of Santo Domingo.

 Housing will be in these new renovated camp dormitories with twin size mattresses (bunk beds) or as a couple you could be in one of the newly remodeled hotel units.
 All rooms have tiled bathroom, AC and are right on the beach!

 You'll be picked up at the airport by our WOL staff.

 Breakfast: fruit, pancakes, cereal, toast, eggs, ham, etc. Lunch: Sandwiches, chips, fruit, etc: Dinner: local Dominican meals as well as American meals such as spaghetti, tacos, pizza, etc. You'll eat really well!
 And if you enjoy good coffee you'll sure like this trip.
 Santo Domingo coffee is excellent so plan on taking some home with you!

-There's not visa charge so after you clear passport control you'll collect your luggage, clear customs and head to one of the greatest adventures of your life!
+Fill out the entry form and you are ready to go to passport control.
+You'll collect your luggage, clear customs and head to one of the greatest adventures of your life!